If there was any piece of workplace technology needed now more than ever, it would have to be digital experience monitoring.

 It's no easy feat.
 Especially without always knowing which problems impact employee productivity at any given moment.

-That's why digital experience monitoring (DEM) has become so essential.
+That's why digital experience monitoring (DEM), also known as digital experience management, has become so essential.
 By uncovering the critical data across complex digital environments, DEM gives IT teams the visibility and means necessary to maintain workplace technology and — just as important — put employee experience first.

 But what is DEM exactly?
 Why is it important?
 And how does it work?
 Read on to find answers and insights in this complete guide to digital experience monitoring.